 It can be combined with all other processes, except with the interpretation of DXF or DWG files and the connection to the BIM model as they are also starting processes.

-With the “Automatic introduction DXF/DWG” option in the “Automatic job introduction: DXF, DWG and CAD/BIM models” CYPECAD module, the information from the selected IFC file is accessed.
+With the “Automatic entry DXF/DWG” option in the “Automatic job entry: DXF, DWG and CAD/BIM models” CYPECAD module, the information from the selected IFC file is accessed.
 Next, users confirm and complete the information obtained in the IFC file by means of an assistant, after which the elements of the selected structure are generated automatically.
 The information that can be extracted from an IFC file (if contained in the file) can include:

 - Interior partition of each floor